Documentation Index

 - Use

-statements to show progress and intermediate results - Structure your code with clear steps and explanations
+- Structure your code with clear steps and explanations

 - Handle errors gracefully with try/except blocks